anmolsahoo25/covid19-dtrack/README.md

 * [Web Server](https://github.com/anmolsahoo25/covid19-dtrack-api)

-<sub>The terms are used loosely here to define intent.
+<small>The terms are used loosely here to define intent.
 Every effort
-will be made to adhere to the aims, but short of a formal-proof, guarantees will not be made</sub>
+will be made to adhere to the aims, but short of a formal-proof, guarantees will not be made</small>

 The approach
 ---
 Traditional apps will send all user data to a central storage and compute